anykeyh/us-intl-dev-x11/README.md

 ## Why

-I just drop my Macbook to work on Manjaro Linux.
+I just switch from MacOS to Manjaro Linux.
 So far I'm super happy with my setup.
 Except for the keyboard.

 English intl layout is not good:
 - The dead key version make the coding impossible, as you need to double key over `'`, `\``, `"` characters.